rns294/rns294.github.io/_pages/cv.md

 Work Experience
 ======
-* Deputy Branch Chief, National Reconnaissance Office, 2023 – present
+* Deputy Branch Chief, National Reconnaissance Office (NRO), 2023 – present
-  * Lead team of civilian, military, and contractor support staff to deliver future launch solutions and offer flexible/tailorable launch support services.
+  * Lead/supervisor a team of civilian, military, and contractor support staff to acquire and deliver future launch solutions and offer flexible/tailorable launch support services.
   * Identify, research, develop, and transition advanced launch and on-orbit capabilities via FAR and non-FAR based acquisitions.
-  * Facilitate and coordinate internal and external strategic outreach with industry and government partners.
+  * Facilitate and coordinate internal and external strategic outreach with industry and government partners to identify and program for customer requirements.
   * Execute non-NSSL missions through partnerships and procurement of small launch vehicles and rideshares.
+  * Coordinate inputs from stakeholders and track progress for the program, planning, budgeting, and execution (PPBE) process.

-* Mechanical Engineer, U.S. Naval Research Laboratory, 2016-2023
+* Mechanical Engineer, U.S. Naval Research Laboratory (NRL), 2016-2023
   * Supervisor: Dr. Kirubel Teferra
   * Surrogate modeling based on multi-fidelity physics-based simulations and experiments for metal additive manufacturing.
   * Microstructure modeling of features induced by powder additive manufacturing.